learningequality/kolibri-docs/docs/manage/_content.rst

 .. tip::
-  As a precaution, we recommend you avoid other interactions with Kolibri (navigate away or manage users, for example) while content import is in progress.
+  As a precaution, we recommend you avoid other interactions with Kolibri (view learner pages or manage users, for example) while content import is in progress.

 To import content into Kolibri, follow these steps.